-Quillen serves on the board of directors of the National Alliance of Public Charter Schools the Levine Museum of the New South, and the National Humanities Center.
+Quillen serves on the board of directors of the American Council on Education, the National Alliance of Public Charter Schools, the Levine Museum of the New South, and the National Humanities Center.

 Her daughter, Caitlin, is a graduate of the University of North Carolina at Chapel Hill.